 Respect: The learner will listen objectively, seek conflict resolutions, and understand the value of working cooperatively and independently with regard for diverse cultures and viewpoints by developing the following skills.

-- Treat others with dignity and courtesy.
+- Treat self and others with dignity and courtesy.

-- Accept and value different ideas and belief systems in others.
+- Accept and value different ideas and belief systems in others

 Initiative: The learner will set, pursue, and accomplish challenging personal goals in his or her education or career, and obtain personal independence through self-confidence by developing the following skills.